openstack/nova-specs/specs/train/approved/show-server-numa-topology.rst

                             "threads":2
                         }

-        "pagesize_kb": 4096,
+        "pagesize_kb": 4,
     }

 Security impact
 ---------------

-* These information exposed by this API is admin only by default, and fine control policy ``TOPOLOGY % 'index:host_info'`` use to keep host only information to admin while this API expose to end user.
+* The fine-grained information exposed by this API is admin only by default, and the control policy ``TOPOLOGY % 'index:host_info'`` is used to keep host only information to admin while this API is exposed to the end user.

 * Add new ``topology`` policy, admin only by default: